Updated: Jan 15

 I owe all of you an apology.

-I owe you an apology because the church, which is the Body of Christ, the universal church that I belong to, has not done its job.
+I owe you an apology because the church, which is the Body of Christ, which I belong to, has not done its job in giving you a clear message.

-Simply put, we have not told you the proper distinction of Law and Gospel.
-Either we have given you just Law and condemnation, which have led many to despair, or we have given you all gospel and no Law at all, which has led to flat out rebellion against God’s word.
-We, as the church, have not proclaimed clearly the clarion call of what the word of God says.
+Simply put, we have not told you the proper distinction between what to do and what to believe.
+I have to admit, some of us have given you law and with it, condemnation, which has led many to despair.
+Or perhaps we have communicated a false understanding of the gospel, with a false understanding of the law, which has led to flat-out rebellion against God’s word.
+We, as the body of Christ, have not told you clearly what the word of God says.
+So let me clarify these things that have not been clear.

-Homosexuality is a sin, and those who participate in this sinful act have earned the wrath of God.
-However, I desire to entertain a hypothetical argument: Let us suppose that homosexuality was not an sin.
-LGBTQ community, let me ask you a series of questions:
+First, homosexuality is a sin, and those who identify with this conduct have earned the wrath of God.
+However, I desire to entertain a hypothetical argument: Suppose that homosexuality was not a sin.
+LGBTQ+ community, let me ask you a series of questions:

 Have you ever lied?